top of page

 –––––

-When viewed against these time-honoured economic principles, it is extremely worrying that protectionism is now once more rearing its ugly head.
-It is particularly concerning that the US – hitherto the world’s most stalwart opponent of protectionism – is abandoning its commitment to free trade.
-You can now be sure other countries will follow suit.
-We may be entering a new dark age in which protectionism ultimately turns out to be the least of our worries.
+It is extremely worrying that protectionism is now once again rearing its ugly head.
+It is particularly concerning that the US – hitherto the world’s most stalwart proponent of free trade – is embracing economic nationalism, because other countries will surely follow suit.
+It is the thin edge of a wedge; we are entering a new dark age in which protectionism ultimately turns out to be the least of our worries.
+Tariffs, you see, are rightly viewed as hostile actions, ways to attack other countries (even though the perpetrators often get more damaged than the intended targets).

-Tariffs, you see, are rightly viewed as hostile actions, i.e. ways to attack other countries (even though the perpetrators often get more damaged than the intended targets).
-Trump’s draconian tariffs will be seen as pure aggression, a clear step towards conflict.
-They will provoke anger, possible retaliation.
-The last time the world descended into wholesale protectionism was in the 1930s, when nationalism was on the rise in Europe and the US had withdrawn into isolationism.
-With hindsight, the protectionism of the 1930s was an excellent early indicator of future global war.
+With hindsight, the protectionism of the 1930s was, in fact, an excellent early indicator of future global war.
 It may yet prove to be so again.
 This would certanly be consistent with my thesis (see here) that the West is being sucked ever deeper into a downwards economic and political spiral that began with the Global Financial Crisis in 2008/2009.

 The End